Elijah1111/PiRadio/README.md

 sudo chmod +x radio.py
 ```

 Move the service file to `/etc/systemd/system`
 ```
 mv piRadio.service /etc/systemd/system
 ```

 Set up the service using `systemctl`
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable piRadio.service
 ```
+This will reload the services and enable the piRadio to run on startup

+Move the lcdLib.py file to the location you keep your Python packages

+Run `python3 -m site --user-site` to get the path

+Then reboot it should be ready to go

 ## Usage